 Kimberly A. Mula, Psy.D.

 I received a Master’s degree in psychology from Concordia University in 1995.
 I was awarded a Doctoral degree from the Illinois School of Professional Psychology, Argosy University in 2001.
-I completed my clinical training at a domestic violence shelter, at a therapeutic and residential program, an outpatient community health program and completed by internship Advocate Family Care Network an affiliate of Christ Hospital.
+I completed my clinical training at a domestic violence shelter, at a therapeutic and residential program, an outpatient community health program, and completed by internship Advocate Family Care Network an affiliate of Christ Hospital.
 I worked as a psychotherapist within the foster care program and as a psychologist at Mount Sinai Hospital Child and Adolescent Behavioral Health Program.
-Currently, I am working with an amazing multidisciplinary team at Afg Guidance Center where I continue to be focused on the assessment and treatment children and adolescents.
-I have extensive experience working with complex problems specializing in the treatment of depression, bi-polar disorder, anxiety, parent/child relationships, school refusal, attachment issues and trauma.
+Currently, I am working with an amazing multidisciplinary team at Afg Guidance Center where I continue to be focused on the assessment and treatment of children and adolescents.
+I have extensive experience working with complex problems specializing in the treatment of depression, bipolar disorder, anxiety, parent/child relationships, school refusal, attachment issues, and trauma.

 With respect to neuropsychological assessments, testing protocols are individualized for each client focusing on choosing relevant measures to answer the referral questions.
-As the psychological assessment program at Afg Guidance Center grows, we are specializing in the evaluation of executive functioning delays including ADHD, memory problems and visual or auditory progressing problems.
-Additionally, we identify giftedness, academic challenges and social/emotional struggles.
+As the psychological assessment program at Afg Guidance Center grows, we are specializing in the evaluation of executive functioning delays including ADHD, memory problems, and visual or auditory progressing problems.
+Additionally, we identify giftedness, academic challenges, and social/emotional struggles.

-Finally, I am the director of training for doctoral level psychology externs and postdoctoral fellows.
+Finally, I am the director of training for doctoral-level psychology externs and postdoctoral fellows.